 How to calculate franking credits

-Shareholders will receive a detailed statement alongside their franked dividends.
 This will outline how much you are receiving from the dividend, the franked credit and the tax rate.
-So, you won’t need a franking credit calculator or any complicated math to figure out how much you will need to pay in tax.
+So, you won’t need to use a franking credit calculator or maths to figure out how much you will need to pay in tax.

 We will use the example of a corporation paying out $3,000 to a shareholder who is currently holding a sizeable portion of shares.
-Because the company has already paid 30% corporate tax on the profits they are distributing, those dividends are “fully franked.”
+Because the company has already paid 30% corporate tax on the profits they are distributing, those dividends are “fully franked”.

 So, the credit will be calculated by using the following franking credit formula: